Sjors/nthkey-ios/README.md

 To verify the address on iOs, go to the "Addresses" tab.

 I recommend funding the default Bitcoin Core testnet wallet from a faucet, and then send a small amount to the mutlisig wallet.
 That way you can try again if the coins are permanently lost.

 ## Spend from wallet

 Warning:  there is no spending code yet.
 The instructions here only cover the other multisig participants.

+The first step is to create a draft transaction in Bitcoin and save the PSBT.

+## Bitcoin Core draft

+Go to the send screen and draft a transaction as usual.
+Instead of "Send" you'll see a button Create Unsigned.
+This copies a PSBT to your clipboard.

+Copy the "psbt" part of the result.
+You'll need this in the next steps.

 ### iOs